chadsmith12/CryptoApp/README.md

 All Previews for every view work by using `PreviewProvider` and mock data that is done by extending the PreviewProvider so you can easily access mock data in the preview.
 Seeing the extension for the `PreviewProvider` shows how this is done.

+### Updates

+Currently this targets iOS14 so it can not use the latest new features that SwiftUI brings in iOS15, this includes the use of `async` and `await`.
+In the future a different branch may be created to attempt to update and use some new features in Swift and SwiftUI.

 ### Special Thanks

 This application was developed using the CoinGecko API.
 Special Thanks to them for the amazing free API.
 It can be located here: https://www.coingecko.com/en